DataDog/datadog-agent/Dockerfiles/agent/README.md

 ## Kubernetes

+The following will only be valid for the agent < 6.2 or when not using the Datadog Cluster Agent.
 <a name="kubernetes"></a>
 To deploy the Agent in your Kubernetes cluster, you can use the manifest in `manifests`.
 Firstly, make sure you have the correct [RBAC](#rbac) in place.
 You can use the files in manifests/rbac that contain the minimal requirements to run the Kubernetes Cluster level checks and perform the leader election.